top of page

 Let's Recall...

-What are the main types of mixed methods designs discussed, and when may each be best applied?
+1. What are the main types of mixed-methods designs discussed, and when is each best applied?

 Comments